koush/docs.scrypted.app/scrypted-nvr/nearby-devices.md

 # Nearby Devices

-Scrypted NVR can integrate with sensors to add events to the NVR timeline or control them from the camera viewer.
+Scrypted NVR can link cameras to smart home devices to add sensor events to the NVR timeline or control them from the camera view.

 ## Linked Sensors